Tanjung Selor: Economy

 Agricultural land use includes chilis, tomatoes, ginger, galangal, and turmeric.
 Chili production was 337 tons in 2019, with 295 tons of tomatoes, 57 tons of ginger, 52 tons of galangal, and four tons of turmeric.
 The district also includes plantation sectors which produce mangoes, citrus, durian, and bananas.
 There are 68 registered restaurants in the district as of 2019 and 12 convenience stores.
 There also are 11 hotels as of 2019.
 Twelve banks operate in the district, of which nine are branches of state-owned banks, two are private banks, and one, the People's Credit Bank, is a municipally owned BPR.
 There also are 45 registered cooperatives.

 Governance

 The old office building of North Kalimantan governor.
 Tanjung Selor is one of only four provincial capitals that does not have city status.

 As an administrative district, it is a third-level administrative entity under a regency.
 A district head (camat) is appointed directly by the regent with recommendation from the regency secretary.
 Tanjung Selor itself has no parliament.
-The district is divided into nine urban villages (kelurahan).
+The district is divided into nine villages, of which three have the status of urban villages (kelurahan), and six are classed as rural villages (desa).